polychromatist/luau-vim/README.md

     </tr>
     <tr>
       <td><code>luauIncludeRobloxAPIDump = 0 | 1</code></td>
-      <td><em>Not Yet Implemented</em> default 0.
+      <td><em>Not Fully Implemented</em> default 0.
 If set, and as long as <code>luauHighlightRoblox</code> is set, luau.vim (v0.2.1+) will attempt to grab Roblox APIs from a <a href="https://github.com/MaximumADHD/Roblox-Client-Tracker">continuously refreshed, user-defined API endpoint</a>.
 The APIs are, for now, parsed using regex on the compact, raw text format specified in the linked repo rather than JSON.</td>
     </tr>
     <tr>
       <td><code>luauRobloxAPIDumpURL = [string_url]</code></td>